LinkNacional/fraud-detection-for-woocommerce/README.txt

 - Integration with **Google reCAPTCHA**;
 - Protects WooCommerce checkout against automated bots and fraudulent activity;
 - Configurable minimum score threshold for human-like behavior detection;
-- Debug mode with logging for advanced troubleshooting;
 - Lightweight and optimized for performance.

 **Dependencies**